Mark Amos

-Mark Amos (born 5 August 1951) is a former Australian rules footballer who played for and Fitzroy in the Victorian Football League (VFL).
+Mark Andrew Amos (born 5 August 1951) is a former Australian rules footballer who played for and Fitzroy in the Victorian Football League (VFL).

 Career

 Amos was recruited to Carlton from Diamond Valley Football League (DVFL) club Montmorency in 1970.
 He played six games for the Blues in 1970 and 1971.

 He was cleared to Fitzroy in 1972, where he played one game, against Carlton, kicking a goal.